FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # Nested Rules

-One of the handiest features of SASS is the ability to nest your CSS selectors.
+One of the handiest features of Sass is the ability to nest your CSS selectors.
 For instance, instead of writing this:

 ```css
 .main-navigation {